Piirtaa/FluentBash/README.md

 bash scripting done fluently

 Features:

--Key-Value store written entirely in Bash that allows data to be persisted across shell instances.
+	Key-Value store written entirely in Bash that allows data to be persisted across shell instances.

--Variable store that allows variables to be easily shared between shells.
+	Variable store that allows variables to be easily shared between shells.

--Fluent string and list mutation
+	Fluent string and list mutation

--Fluent tests/conditionals, facilitating inline tests as part of the construction of data -Much cleaner and more readable Bash scripting
+	Fluent tests/conditionals, facilitating inline tests as part of the construction of data

+	Much cleaner and more readable Bash scripting

 See the various Test scripts for example usage.